 The company recommends that you take this supplement within 30 minutes of your workout to maximise the benefits.
 This supplement could make a good alternative to your current protein powder if you don’t mind paying a little more for the added BCAAs.

 Your post-workout nutrition is critical.
-If you don’t give your body the raw materials it needs to repair itself, your body will break down and you’ll stop seeing gains in the weights room.
+If you don’t give your body the raw materials it needs to repair itself after an intense workout, your body will break down and you’ll stop seeing gains in the weights room.

 When it comes to choosing a post-workout supplement, you have two options.
 You can look for a supplement that contains a blend of micronutrients and amino acids to support recovery or you can look for a protein-based supplement.